At least 4 people were killed in a Tulsa, Oklahoma, hospital campus shooting, police say

 The gunman is also dead, police said.
 Authorities believe the shooter's gunshot wound was self-inflicted, Tulsa Police Department Deputy Chief Eric Dalgleish said in the news conference.

+Several people were also wounded, though no one has life-threatening injuries, police Capt.
+Richard Meulenberg told CNN on Wednesday night.

-Dispatchers received a call about an active shooter at the Natalie Medical Building, a physicians' office building on the St. Francis Hospital campus, at roughly 4:52 p.m. local time, Dalgleish said.
+Dispatchers received a call about an active shooter at the Natalie Medical Building, a physicians' office building on the St. Francis Hospital campus, shortly after 4:50 p.m. local time, Dalgleish said.

-Officers responded to the scene at roughly 4:56 p.m. and made contact with victims and the suspect roughly five minutes later, Dalgleish said.
+Officers responded to the scene within minutes and made contact with victims and the suspect roughly five minutes later, Dalgleish said.
 The officers who arrived could hear shots inside the building, which directed them to the second floor, according to the deputy chief.

-Earlier Wednesday, Richard Meulenberg, with police, said authorities were continuing to evacuate "multiple floors" of the building, which included "hundreds of rooms and hundreds of people."
+Earlier Wednesday, Meulenberg said authorities had to evacuate "multiple floors" of the building.

+"It was just madness inside, with hundreds of rooms and hundreds of people trying to get out of the building," Meulenberg told CNN Wednesday night.

 There has been a reunification site set up for family members and friends at Memorial High School west of LaFortune Park, police added.